millzpaugh/returning_citizen/README.md

 <strong>The Process</strong><br>

 First, Aaron Schumacher and Elaine Ayo scraped data from the <a href="http://cjcc.dc.gov/">CJCC Directories</a>.
 You can view this code in the Django management commands <a href="https://github.com/millzpaugh/returning_citizen/tree/master/app/management/scraping">here</a>.

-Then, we converted addresses to coordinates to map locations on google maps.
+We then converted addresses to coordinates using the Geopy library and mapped the locations of provider organizations on google maps.

-This project is modeled after the <a href="www.buscandomaryland.com">Buscando project</a>, an open directory to assist Latin American children seeking refuge.
+This project is modeled after the <a href="www.buscandomaryland.com">Buscando project</a>, an open resource directory to assist Latin American children seeking refuge.